My answer …

 On a side note this question could also read is it acceptable to wear a suit jacket as a men’s blazer or sport jacket, which in most cases either of these odd jackets CAN be worn with the right type of jeans.

-Three things to consider when deciding if you should wear a suit jacket with jeans:
+3 Things to consider when deciding if you should wear a suit jacket with jeans:

 1. What type of suit jacket are we talking about?